cell-5/one-click-hugo-cms/site/content/clients/_index.md

     text: >
       Scott is a wood crafstman and general builder in Essex.
 He wanted a website for his family business focusing on tradition and quality.
     imageUrl: "/img/shoes.jpg"

+  - heading: "Portland Decorating"
+    text: >
+      Portland had some site enhancements to make in keeping with existing designs.
+So our team at Cell 5 picked up their existing stack and delivered to spec.
+    imageUrl: "/img/shoes.jpg"
 ---